Spreads/Spreads/README.md

 One of the core feature of Spreads library is declarative lazy series manipulation.
 A calculation on series is not performed until results are pulled from Series.
 For example, expression `let incremented = series + 1.0` is not evaluated until `incremented` series is used.
-Instead, it returns a calcualtion definition that could be evaluated on demand.
+Instead, it returns a calculation definition that could be evaluated on demand.

 #### Missing values replacement